 See different variations like Beer cheese in description

 This is a cheese that can be used as a Party Dip or a Spread.
 Eat with Mein Bauernbrot (No knead German Crusty Bread) or Pretzel, Crackers.
 Pour into containers (for serving or storing) and cool.
-It will get harder in the refrigerator.
+It will get firmer when cooled.